 True four-leaf clovers are rare, with only about one in 10,000 plants carrying the lucky leaves.
 However, you can improve your odds of finding lucky clovers.
 This Scientific American video shows you how: How Science Can Help You Find a 4-Leaf Clover.

 To know you've found a true four-leaf clover, look for one leaflet that's smaller than the others.
 If all four leaflets are the same size, you are probably looking at the wrong variety of clover.

 If you'd like to have a four-leafed lucky charm, you don't have to spend a lot of time trekking through fields of clover.
 There are a lot of fun crafts that let you make them yourself.

 Lucky Horseshoe Charms

-Horseshoes are one of the most popular lucky superstitions, with various legends attributed to giving them their lucky powers.
+Horseshoes are one of the oldest lucky superstitions, with various legends attributing lucky powers to them.

 One legend says that horseshoes are lucky because they were traditionally made of iron.
-Mischievous fairies could not stand the touch of iron, so they shied away from houses that were adorned with it.
+Mischievous fairies couldn't stand the touch of iron, so they shied away from houses adorned with it.

 Another legend attributes lucky horseshoes to Saint Dunstan, a historical figure who died in 988 AD.
-According to the legend, Dunstan, who was a blacksmith, was commanded by the devil to shoe his horse.
-Instead, Dunstan nailed a horseshoe to the devil's foot and refused to remove it and ease the devil's pain until he received a guarantee that the devil would stay away from any house with a horseshoe on the door.
+According to the legend, the devil commanded the blacksmith Dunstan to shoe his horse.
+Instead, Dunstan nailed a horseshoe to the devil's foot.
+He only agreed to remove it and ease the devil's pain when he received a guarantee that the devil would stay away from any house with a horseshoe on the door.
 Thus, any house with a horseshoe was guaranteed to be lucky.